afombravo/2FAST2Q/README.md

 Bravo AM, Typas A, Veening J. 2022.
 2FAST2Q: a general-purpose sequence search and counting program for FASTQ files.
 PeerJ 10:e14041 : https://peerj.com/articles/14041/

+Despite still performing as advertised, keep in mind that 2FAST2Q is a bit like the ship of theseus and has changed over time under the same script.
+Some functionalities and interfaces are different from what is published.
+This github page is always up-to-date though.

 ## How to use it